 Do I need to worry about the stress test if I already own a home?

-The stress test is aimed at new mortgages.
+The stress test is largely meant for new mortgages.
 If you already own a home and have a mortgage, you won’t be subjected to the stress test if you decide to renew with your current lender.
-If you want to refinance your mortgage or switch to a new lender, however, the stress test will apply.
+If you want to refinance your mortgage or switch to a new lender, however, the stress test will apply if you are a low-ratio borrower (have paid more than 20% down).

 Check out the best current mortgage rates